Note: Click on images to see enlarged photos, captions, and photo attributions.

 Tradescantia virginiana (Spiderwort)

-This showy native, whose genus name honors naturalist John Tradescant, grows in scattered pockets throughout the eastern half of the United States.* Its common name may derive from several characteristics: its crouching spider-like leaf arrangement, web-like flower filaments or web-like sap secretions from cut stems.
+The genus name of this showy native* honors naturalist John Tradescant.
+Its common name may derive from several characteristics: its crouching spider-like leaf arrangement, web-like flower filaments, or web-like sap secretions from cut stems.
 The Virginia Native Plant Society honored Spiderwort as Wildflower of the Year in 2008.

-*It is native in DC, uncommon in the DE Piedmont and widely scattered in PA with concentrations in Delaware, Montgomery and Philadelphia counties.
+*It is native in DC and uncommon in the DE Piedmont.
+In MD, it is scattered mainly in the mountains and Piedmont and is mostly found in the southern part of PA.
 In VA, it is frequent in the mountains, infrequent in the Piedmont (although it is found in Fairfax and Loudoun counties) and inner Coastal Plain, and rare in the outer Coastal Plain.
+You can view the VA counties in which it has been reported here.

 Learn more about other Mid-Atlantic plants: